FavebookSUTD/favebook_entrypoint/README.md

 Enhancement from the base project requirement.

 The adding books feature is an interesting feature that we added because it only allows users to add real books.
+We do this by using the **Google Books API**.
+In terms of user experience, no user will have to manually input all the book details such as `imUrl` and author name on their own.
+Secondly, we also do not allow for rouge admins to insert books that do not exists.
+For readers, this is especially important to build trust for the platform.

-We do this by using the Google Books API.
-We fetch 3 books from the Google API, and we prompt the user to select one of these books that were looked up.
+We fetch top 3 books from the Google Books API that we filter based on relevance.
+We then prompt the user to select one of these books that were looked up.
 When they select a book, the Google API actually provides full information about a book such as the asin number and the title.
 This ensures that only valid books are added into the database.
 Ehancement and screenshots of the feature is already added Section 6.1.3

 ### 7.1.4 Favorite books